In-Game Advertising

 • Better engagement: Since these ads are not intrusive, they witness better engagement and click-through rates from the users.
 Moreover, they are also more visually appealing than standard image ads, tempting the user to interact with them.

-• Disruptive to some users: Many users have termed in-banner video ads disruptive to their experience as they are not expecting a video ad when they are consuming text content.
-While in-stream videos are expected by users, in-banner video ads and out-stream video ads can be a surprise.
+• Disruptive to some users: Some users have termed in-banner video ads disruptive to their experience as they are not expecting a video ad when they are playing a game.

 • Browsers disabling autoplay: One of the reasons in-banner video ads are not used is the autoplay feature.
-When the user opens the webpage, many ads autoplay, which is considered intrusive by many.
+When the user opens an app, many ads autoplay, which some consider intrusive.
 Many browsers and SSPs have enabled the choice to block autoplay ads, driving down engagement for many publishers.

 While in-banner video ads offer exciting features for publishers and advertisers to get the maximum eyeballs, they also provide publishers with an opportunity to transition from traditional display advertising to video advertising.

-If you are looking to incorporate in-banner video ads in your ad strategy, there are certain practices that should be kept in mind before executing them.
+If you are looking to incorporate in-banner video ads in your ad strategy, certain practices should be kept in mind before executing them.

-As we stated above, there is no single ad type that works for all publishers, and it all boils down to the content type, webpage style, and user base.
-However, with a non-intrusive model and seamless integration, in-banner video advertising is a good place to add video ads to the mix.
-In-banner video ads enable publishers to push the boundaries of video advertisements without using any existing video content or relying on intrusive out-stream advertisements.
-With a huge pool of features, in-banner video ads should definitely be on the publisher’s list of formats to try in their ad strategy.
+There is no single ad type that works for all publishers, and it all boils down to the monetization strategy, gameplay dynamics, and user base.
+However, with a non-intrusive model and seamless integration, in-banner video advertising is a good place to add video ads to the ad monetization mix.

-While transitioning from traditional video advertisements to in-banner video ads can seem a tedious and complicated task, AdSparc’s next-gen monetization tools make it extremely easy.
+Transitioning from traditional video advertisements to in-banner video ads can seem a tedious and complicated task. iion’s game monetization solution, fusiion, makes it easy for publishers to monetize without compromising user retention.

 Similar posts